cabforum/smime/SBR.md

    **Note 2**: For the following types of entities that do not have an identifier from the Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes):

     * For Government Entities, the CA SHALL enter the Registration Scheme identifier ‘GOV’ followed by the 2 character ISO 3166 country code for the nation in which the Government Entity is located.
-If the Government Entity is verified at a subdivision (state or province) level, then a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by a 2 character ISO 3166-2 identifier for the subdivision is added.
+If the Government Entity is verified at a subdivision (state or province) level, then a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an ISO 3166-2 identifier for the subdivision (up to three alphanumeric characters) is added.
     * For International Organization Entities, the CA SHALL enter the Registration Scheme identifier ‘INT’ followed by the ISO 3166 code "XG".
 An International Organization Entity is founded by a constituent document, e.g., a charter, treaty, convention or similar document, signed by, or on behalf of, a minimum of two Sovereign State governments.

     For example: